zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Appdynamics](https://www.appdynamics.com/) is an enterprise APM solution.
+<a href = "https://www.appdynamics.com/" rel="noopener noreferrer nofollow" target="_blank">Appdynamics</a> is an enterprise APM solution.
 It is a part of other Cisco projects.
 It supports cloud and on-premises monitoring.
 It monitors your infrastructure and gives code-level visibility, enabling you to pinpoint performance issues.

 Appdynamics has one of the cleanest modern UI.
 It features heat maps, which give a much better overview of metrics in a single graph than multiple distributed graphs.